 It’s much much more than this.
-Your personal brand includes it all: your career path – both previous experiences and goals for the future – your skillset, your expertise and know-how in specific fields.
-It’s your values and beliefs, your voluntary commitments, hobbies or free time activities and interests.
+Your personal brand includes it all: your career path – both previous experiences and goals for the future – your skillset, your expertise, and know-how in specific fields.
+It’s your values and beliefs, your voluntary commitments, hobbies, or free time activities and interests.
 It can even involve small details like the colors you wear to business events or meeting with external partners.

-Your personal brand is what sticks in people’s mind about you when you’re not around.
+Your personal brand is what sticks in people’s minds about you when you’re not around.
 Everyone has a personal brand to some degree whether you put effort into it or not.
-That’s one of the reasons why it can be so important to pay attention to your personal brand and work on branding yourself the best way possible.
+That’s one of the reasons why it can be so important to pay attention to your personal brand and work on branding yourself in the best way possible.

-Why is personal branding so important ?
+Why is personal branding so important?

-Like I said, everyone has a personal brand, if you have a Linkedin profile or any sort of online presence… you guessed it: that’s an example of personal branding.
+As I said, everyone has a personal brand, if you have a Linkedin profile or any sort of online presence… you guessed it: that’s an example of personal branding.
 So optimizing your Linkedin profile or any other account, and making sure your branding is communicating what you want it to communicate, is key.
 But why is this so important?

 A great personal brand means that you have a great reputation within your field.
-A good reputation translates to: your skills, talents and interests being known.
-The more you grow awareness of your reputation and the more people know about what you are great at, the tasks or projects you like doing, or the topics you know a lot about the more you will be thought of or suggested for new exciting opportunities.
+A good reputation translates to your skills, talents, and interests being known.
+The more you grow awareness of your reputation and the more people know about what you are great at the tasks or projects you like doing, or the topics you know a lot about the more you will be thought of or suggested for new exciting opportunities.

 For female professionals, good personal branding will help build a great network, and more importantly, find a mentor or sponsor.
 Research shows that professionals with a well-established personal brand are 23% more likely to have a sponsor in their career.
 Having this senior person throughout your development can be crucial to progressing and reaching the positions and milestones you have set for yourself.